aarondl/ultimateq/README.md

 be easy to use for bot-writers.

 ###inet
-Implements the actual connection to the irc server, handles buffering, and logarithmic write-speed throttling.
+Implements the actual connection to an irc server, handles buffering, \r\n splitting and appending, and logarithmic write-speed throttling.

 ###extension
 This package defines helpers to create an extension for the bot.
 It should expose a way to connect/allow connections to the bot via TCP or Unix socket.
-And have simple helpers for some network RPC mechanism (JSON-RPC is a likely candidate).
+And have simple helpers for some network RPC mechanism.

 ###data
 This package holds data for irc based services.
 It supplies information